Nebula-Block-Data/docs/API_Reference/Instance/Delete_GPU_Instance.md

 #### message `string`

-A message confirming the successful retrieval of regions.
+A description of the status of the request.

 ## Example